 Having started as an operator under the France Pari brand, the success of its B2B operation ultimately saw the supply side generate similar levels of revenue, then surpass the customer-facing business.

 “Two or three years after the start of our B2C activity, we made a clear decision in terms of strategy,” Schlosser explains.
-“My feeling was that the world was getting regulated, and so we focused on our B2B operations”
+“My feeling was that the world was getting regulated and so we focused on our B2B operations.”

 Going forward, starting in such a heavily taxed market has helped make Sportnco adept at entering similar highly regulated territories, such as Portugal, where it already has three clients signed, including migrating Betway’s local operations in the second half of this year.

 While creating strong foundations across Europe, Sportnco and GiG’s expansion efforts in North America further reflect the company’s focus on taking strategic positions in high-potential markets.
-The lessons learnt early on have set them up to succeed going forward.
+The lessons learned early on have set them up to succeed going forward.

-“Our understanding of regulated territories is where we are able to bring value to North America – we have a strong competitive advantage in our ability to offer attractive odds and good margins – which seems to be impossible to mix the two, but this is part of our know-how.”
+“Our understanding of regulated territories is where we are able to bring value to North America.
+We have a strong competitive advantage in our ability to offer attractive odds and good margins – which seems to be impossible to mix the two – but this is part of our know-how.”